 Chiropractors have claimed for years that we can be more cost-effective.
 BCBS has the database that would prove our thesis, but there seems to be a reluctance to allow our profession to access the data that would prove us right.

 In August 1999, Blue Cross/Blue Shield (BCBS) of Kansas presented a study titled "Lumbago Treatment."
 This data was made available from a new program installed by BCBS called the McKesson Episode Profiler.
+This program gave BCBS the ability to sort data according to specific diagnoses and compared the costs, frequency, and other factors between peer groups.

 The data revealed that while less than eight percent of the study group were chiropractors, 38 percent of the patients chose to seek chiropractic care rather that allopathic medicine.
 This fact indicates that patients desire and are satisfied with the management techniques of the chiropractor.